imistakj/Digital-Away-Day/README.md

 $ mvn clean package
 $ mvn exec:java
 ```
+You can also download the Project from the github and open in IntelliJ Idea or Eclipse and by running
+same above command project will show output.

 Output will be shown in the terminal.
 Find bellow an output example: